-3 According to Bukharin i Preobrazhensky, Azbuka Kommunizma, ch. xii, § 100, the number of those working on "communist Saturdays" rose from 5000 to 10,000 in August and September 1919: examples are quoted of skilled workers achieving 213 per cent of normal output and unskilled 300 per cent.
+According to Bukharin and Preobrazhensky, Azbuka Kommunizma, ch, xii. § 100, the number of those working on "communist Saturdays" rose from 5000 to 10,000 in August and September 1919: examples are quoted of skilled workers achieving 213 per cent of normal output and unskilled 300 per cent.